lbralic/a3web/README.md

 2. About our company
 3. Values
 4. Meet the team - scrolling page, requires approval to determine number of pages it is equivalent to
-5. Projects (sub-pages include: Surveying, Remote Sensing, Spaital Analysis)
+5. Projects (sub-pages include: Surveying, Remote Sensing, Spatial Analysis)
 6. Testimonials
 7. Careers and Job Opportunities